 From Italy (Genova, Livorno and Civitavecchia), France (Marseille, Nice, Toulon), Spain (Barcelona).
 If there is one tip we could give, it would be to book well in advance!

 Cagliari – Ulassai 130km

 Car: Off season car rentals can be very cheap and easy.
 Make sure to take the new “highway” when driving to Ulassai, since older GPS’s might take you through the mountains.
 Follow signs to Muravera or SS125, after roughly 100 km on the ss125 there is a signed exit to Ulassai/Jerzu .

 Public transport: If you’re on a budget and want to travel by public transport, Cagliari is the best option to fly to.
 There’s a train every 20 minutes from Cagliari airport to Cagliari bus station, from there you can take a bus 8€ (3hrs 15mins) to Ulassai.
 The fastest bus (no changes) leaves at 14.00.
 There are other times but it will take longer and you’ll have to change.
 Alternatively a minivan leaves Cagliari around 14h30 and does airport pickups for 15€ pp at that time only.
-Visit his facebookpage or contact us if you want to make use of this minivan.
+Visit his facebookpage or more info or contact us if you want to make use of this minivan.

 Olbia – Ulassai 180km